ANALYSIS-Elon Musk opens door to a Tesla talent exodus | Business

 And other tech companies are cutting jobs or slowing or pausing hiring amid weakening demand, potentially reining in some Tesla staff's willingness to jump ship.
 But Musk's recent embrace of a new partisan political identity is off-putting to some employees, particularly liberal tech workers in Silicon Valley.

 "He's a very polarizing guy.
-You either love the guy or you hate the guy," said Will Hunsinger, C.E.O. at recruiting firm Riviera Partners.
+You either love the guy or you hate the guy," said Jason Stomel, founder of tech talent agency Cadre.
 "Some people are huge fans, and they'll do anything to work for one of his companies.
 And others will say, like, I don't really agree with his way of running the company."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)